-- Preparation for surgery – your surgeon will give you detailed instructions on what you should do at home to prepare for surgery.
-For example, you may be advised to take a particular drug or alter the dose of an existing medication.
+- preparation for surgery – your surgeon will give you detailed instructions on what you should do at home to prepare for surgery.
+For example, you may be advised to take a particular medication or alter the dose of an existing medication.
 Follow all instructions carefully.

 There are two types of abdominoplasty, including:

 - full abdominoplasty – which removes excess skin and tightens underlying muscles across the whole abdominal area, including around the navel

 - partial abdominoplasty – which removes excess skin below the navel and tightens the lower abdominal muscles only.

 The operation is usually performed under general anaesthetic.
 The length of the operation will depend on the extent of the surgery, but it could take up to three hours.

 Generally speaking, a full abdominoplasty involves:

 - The surgeon makes a horizontal, curved incision (cut) near the pubic hairline, which runs from one hip to the other.

 - The skin and fatty tissue are lifted from the underlying tissue.